-- 1. Try to reach the maximum possible vacuum level for a maximum period of 2 seconds. - 2.
-Automatically determine a desired minimum and maximum vacuum level in order to keep a good grip on the workpiece, if a vacuum level of more than 20% is detected and the level seems constant. - 3.
-Set the object flag. - 4.
-Vacuum generator will keep the vacuum level in between min and max until a release command is received. - 5.
-Object lost/drop flag will be set if the vacuum level drops below 10% or if the vacuum level falls below the minimum vacuum level for more than 2 seconds.
+- 1 Try to reach the maximum possible vacuum level for a maximum period of 2 seconds. - 2 Directly activate the continuous mode if the maximum vacuum level detected is under 30%. - 3 Automatically determine a desired minimum and maximum vacuum level in order to keep a good grip on the workpiece, if a vacuum level of more than 10% is detected and the level seems constant. - 4 Set the object flag. - 5 Vacuum generator will keep the vacuum level in between min and max until a release command is received. - 6 Activate a time-out regrip for the object detection if: - i.
+The vacuum level drops under 10%; - ii.
+The object status is 0.
+This means that the vacuum level dropped under the minimum level for more than 1 second.